Targaryen Family Tree: Who's Who In House Of The Dragon

 - Three wild dragons on Dragonstone

 Queen Rhaenyra was originally set on keeping peace for as long as possible, following her father's example in the wake of losing him, suffering a miscarriage, and being usurped in the span of a day.
-The death of Luke pretty clearly knocked her off that peaceful path, however, and fire and blood may rain down on the Greens in Season 2.
+The death of Luke knocked her off that peaceful path, however, and fire and blood will likely rain down on the Greens in Season 2.
 Rhaenyra's two remaining Velaryon sons (who were claimed by Laenor before his “death") are now first and second in line to the throne, with Joffrey moving up after his older brother was killed.